robabrazado/adventofcode2024/README.md

 Shoutouts this year to (1) once again, the fun folks at the [Indie Game Reading Club](https://www.indiegamereadingclub.com/) for their company again and (2) my friend [@codeforkjeff](https://github.com/codeforkjeff) for encouraging me to shake off the coding dust and get back in it.

 # What to do with this code
-The current state of affairs (as of Day 1):

 Basically, the src folder should be able to be dropped anywhere and compiled with any modern Java compiler.
 There's nothing too complicated going on here.
 What I'm **not** doing is checking in any puzzle input.
 To try out your own input, drop a `resources` directory in your classpath, a `puzzle-input` directory inside that, and then a file with the name format `dayNN-input.txt` where `NN` is a left-zero-padded day number.
 For "test" input (optionally callable instead of "real" input with a command line argument, instead use the file name format `dayNN-input-test.txt`.

 The main entry point is com.robabrazado.aoc2024.Aoc2024Cli, and it takes 2 or 3 command line arguments: